Hague’s History of the Law in South Australia, 1837 – 1867

 HARDBACK RELEASE 9 AUGUST 2019

-AUD$170.00 per copy GST FREE with FREE shipping to Australia, Europe, the UK and North America.
+AUD$170.00 per copy GST FREE.
+EXPRESS shipping FREE to Australia, Europe, the UK and North America.
 PayPal or Card.*

 Hague’s History of the Law in South Australia: 1837 to 1867

-Foreword by the Hon.
-Justice Martin Hinton of the Supreme Court of South Australia
+Foreword by Martin Hinton KC, Director of Public Prosecutions, South Australia

 Barr Smith Press, University of Adelaide, 956 pages